 Business and its students to be business leaders who are also valued contributors

 engaged in meaningful, lifelong community service.
 The BCLF program assumes that businesses

 — and students of business — have a social responsibility to work collaboratively

 to improve their communities.
 The BCLF also assumes that this work should be a lifelong

 commitment that is fully integrated into both the ambitions of business students as

 well as the missions of the businesses they represent.

 The BCLF program is a comprehensive three-year experience designed to develop undergraduate business majors into leaders who are knowledgeable about and committed to the needs of their communities.
-This program provides select students with the unique opportunity to engage in substantial ways with business and social service leaders who understand the value the interconnectedness of business and community service.
-The primary goal of this program is for each fellow to develop tangible and intangible leadership skills that he or she can use to make positive impacts in the Carolina community and beyond.
+This program provides select students with the unique opportunity to engage in substantial ways with business and social service leaders who understand the value of the interconnectedness of business and community service.
+The primary goal of this program is for each fellow to develop tangible and intangible leadership skills that can be used to make positive impacts in the Carolina community and beyond.

 BCLF students work directly with executives from BB&T, the United Way and other business and community partners to engage in extensive, meaningful service.
 In addition to hands-on volunteerism, successful BCLF students will have the opportunity to: